Mobile Software Company Deploys Global Self-Service System

-It’s no secret that telephony is one of the most complex systems a company has to manage.
-Yet having complete, in-house control of their voice-based customer service and IVR applications emerged as a critical necessity for MSC.
-The company already had developers managing code bases for multiple products and information systems, but none dedicated to telephony.
-The idea of adding to their developers’ already heavy workload and building something from scratch wasn’t very appealing.
-To do so would mean pulling developers off of product development and have them learn a new programming language.
+MSC sought complete, in-house control of their voice-based customer service and IVR applications.
+The company already had developers managing code bases for multiple products and information systems, but not telephony.
+Adding to their developers’ already heavy workload and building something from scratch wasn’t appealing.
+That would require pulling developers off of product development and having them learn a new programming language.

-For MSC the issue was less about having developers on staff, and more about prioritizing developer resources in the smartest way possible.
-The goal was to tip the scales of productivity in their favor, not the other way around, while at the same time gaining control over their telephony systems.
-Because telephony is so complicated there was little that non-technical staff could do to help offset the development and management needs of a self-service voice application.
-However, giving non-technical members of their marketing and customer service teams the ability to modify certain aspects of their voice applications was precisely what MSC wanted.
+For MSC, the goal was to prioritize developer resources in the most innovative way possible while gaining control over their telephony systems.
+Because telephony is complicated, non-technical staff could do little to help offset the development and management needs of a self-service voice application.
+However, MSC wanted to give non-technical marketing and customer service team members the ability to modify certain aspects of their voice applications.

-On the other side of the equation, MSC also had a limited number of customer care agents available to field calls.
-Therefore, they sought to achieve a better balance between agents and self-service phone options.
+MSC had a limited number of live customer care agents to field calls; therefore, they wanted to offer self-service phone options.
 “We wanted to be able to allow the customer to self-serve before deciding to transfer to Customer Care,” said MSC’s Senior Manager of Customer Relations.
-As the company continues to grow in foreign markets, efficient self-service became increasingly important to provide support to customers who spoke languages that their agents did not.
+As the company grew in foreign markets, efficient self-service became increasingly important to support customers in various languages their live agents didn’t speak.

 No Coding Required